 - Time of day

-- Utilization of the server
+- Utilisation of the server

 - Geolocation